PSYC 109. Research Practicum in Social and Emotional Well-Being

 This course may not be taken as pass/fail.

-Prerequisite: PSYC 001 or the equivalent; PSYC 025 (Research Design and Analysis); PSYC 038 : Clinical Psychology is strongly preferred.
-Permission is required to take the course one semester.
+Prerequisite: PSYC 001 or the equivalent and PSYC 025 : Research Design and Analysis; PSYC 038 : Clinical Psychology is strongly preferred.

 Catalog chapter: Psychology